benoitfragit/pocketVox/README.md

 open my musics = xdg-open $HOME/Musics

 When the PocketvoxRecognizer detects that the user is speaking and get a result.
 Then all modules is looking in its dictionnary the nearest sentence and its associated action.

+A module can be associaed to a specific application, it means that pocketvox will detect focused applications and execute commands if a module is associated to it.

 SOME WORDS ON DICTIONNARY REQUEST !
 --------------------------------------